silentmoooon/web3-easy-digital-downloads-unuspay-payments/readme.txt

 == Public REST API Endpoints ==

 This plugin registers several public REST API endpoints under the `/wp-json/unuspay/wc/` namespace.
 These endpoints are intentionally exposed without authentication (`__return_true`) for integration with the UnusPay payment platform.
-They are safe for public use and designed for communication between the WooCommerce store and UnusPay.
+They are safe for public use and designed for communication between the Easy-digital-downloads store and UnusPay.

 - `/wp-json/unuspay/wc/checkouts/{id}`
   Used by the user to create a UnusPay order and initiate the payment process.